incuna/angular-input-fields/README.md

 ]);
 ```

-* Please see source or tests to see what attributes are available for each filed
+* Please see source or tests to see what attributes are available for each field